| Your first few weeks in Paris When you first arrive it can

 adventurous, but do be prepared to make a few mistakes - it is all part of the

 fun.
 Food is one of the best things the French do, and Paris has it all.
+The main places for buying

 food are the hypermarkets (hypermarchés), supermarkets (supermarchés), small, specialized